 This study will take place over one year.
-We aim to recruit 8-16 service-users (people with MPN-SVT), 8-16 Specialist HCPs, and 2-4 Generalist HCPs to take part in the study.
-Some of the HCPs may work in the same healthcare setting as you and some of the people with MPN-SVT may attend your clinic or practice.
-If you consent to participate, you will be invited to take part in a series of events and activities that will be spread out over 12 months.
-We will also ask you to complete two short anonymous online questionnaires: 1) A questionnaire asking about you, including about your professional training, specialty and role (please see section 'Information on the Use of Data' for more information); and 2) A questionnaire at the end of the study, asking about your experience of taking part and your views on the resources and care processes that we develop together.
+We aim to recruit 8-16 service-users (people with MPN-SVT), 8-16 specialist HCPs, and 2-4 generalist HCPs to take part in the study.
+Some of the HCPs may work in the clinic you attend.
+If you consent to take part, you will be invited to attend a series of events and activities that will be spread out over 12 months.
+We will also ask you to complete two short anonymous online questionnaires: 1) A questionnaire asking about you, including what type of MPN you have, diagnosis dates, your age, gender, ethnicity, employment, family/household (please see section 'Information on the Use of Data' for more information); and 2) A questionnaire at the end of the study, asking about your experience of taking part and your views on the resources and care processes that we develop together.
 Your name will not be included in either questionnaire.

 Participants in the study will work together to improve information and healthcare for people with MPN-SVT.
-For example, this might involve 'co-designing' an information leaflet, an animation or infographics.
+For example, this might involve 'co-designing' an information leaflet, an animation, or infographics.
 It might involve developing a way to provide people diagnosed with MPN-SVT with better psychological, emotional and/or social support.
 In addition, we will think together about:

-- The most effective diagnostic and care pathways for people with MPN-SVT; - How to tell other people (service-users, friends and family, specialist and generalist healthcare professionals etc.) about the new resources and care processes we develop; - How the new resources and care processes we develop can be used in practice; - How to evaluate these new resources and care processes to find out how helpful and effective they are.
+- How and where to offer healthcare for people with MPN-SVT so that it is effective and acceptable; - How to tell other people (service-users, friends and family, specialist and generalist healthcare professionals etc.) about the new resources and care processes we develop; - How the new resources and care processes we develop can be used in practice; - How to evaluate these new resources and care processes to find out how helpful and effective they are.